[Disclosure: Cards from our partners are reviewed below.]

 BankAmericard Secured Credit Card

-Why We’re Mentioning it: Because after 12 months, your account will be reviewed — and depending on your credit status, you could have your security deposit refunded.
+Why We’re Mentioning it: Because after 12 months, your account will be reviewed and depending on your credit status, you could have your security deposit refunded and continue to use the card.

 Card Details: Cardholders can make a minimum security deposit of $300; the maximum security deposit is $4,900.
 Your credit limit will be determined by your security deposit amount, credit standing and income.
 If you provided a deposit and are not approved for the full amount, it will be refunded to you via check.